adgianv/SoftwareEngineeringProjects/MainCourse/PUSH_SWAP/README.md

 ```
 Substitute <<LIST OF NUMBERS>> with a list of positive or negative integers.

-- on screen you will see the step by step process of the algorithm
+You will see the step-by-step process of the algorithm on the screen.

 ---